Susurmi/weather-bot/README.md

 ### Prerequisites

-First up you need your on bot user.
+First up you need your own discord bot user.
 You can set one up on [Discord's Developer Portal](https://discord.com/developers/applications).<br>
 You also need to have [NodeJS](https://nodejs.org/en/) (Version 16.19.0 and above) installed.<br>
-As the last step go over to [OpenWeatherMap](https://openweathermap.org/) and signUp to get a free tier API Key.
+As the last prerequisite go over to [OpenWeatherMap](https://openweathermap.org/) and signUp to get a free tier API Key.

 ### Installation